sensu/sensu-docs/content/sensu-go/5.12/reference/agent.md

 | enable_env |      |
 ----------------------|------
-description           | Enable environment variables. required              | false type                  | Boolean example               | {{< highlight shell >}}"enable_env": true{{< /highlight >}}
+description           | Enable Environment Variables. required              | false type                  | Boolean example               | {{< highlight shell >}}"enable_env": true{{< /highlight >}}

-### Configuration via environment variables
+### Configuration via Environment Variables

-The `sensu-agent` service configured by our supported packages will read environment variables from `/etc/default/sensu-agent` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-agent` on RHEL systems.
-These files are not created by the installation package and will need to be created.
+The `sensu-agent` service configured by our supported packages will read Environment Variables from `/etc/default/sensu-agent` on Debian/Ubuntu systems and `/etc/sysconfig/sensu-agent` on RHEL systems.
+These files are not created by the installation package, so you will need to create them.

 {{< language-toggle >}}